 Heard of Toledo and Segovia?
 They're both near Madrid.
 The satellite cities around Madrid are some of Spain's most interesting and diverse.
 Barcelona also has some good day trips, including Figueres (for the Dali museum) and Sitges (for the beach), but Madrid's day trips are unbeatable.

 When it comes to exploring the rest of Spain, Madrid's central location makes it far superior to the north-western Barcelona.
 The AVE train can get you to many Spanish cities incredibly quickly, while normal trains and buses will get you everywhere else.

 Architecture is the main reason tourists visit Barcelona.
 Most of Gaudi's madcap modernist buildings are in Barcelona and it is in these designs that the city's reputation is hinged.
-Madrid has some attractive buildings, especially along Gran Via, but it can't complete with Barcelona.
+Madrid has some attractive buildings, especially along Gran Via, but it can't compete with Barcelona.

 Catalan cuisine is well respected throughout Spain.
 Not far from the touristy areas of Barcelona you'll find some great food, but it takes more effort than in Madrid, and you'll always end up paying more.
 I'd recommend a good tour company, such as Food Lovers Company, to ensure you're not disappointed.

 Eating out in Madrid is less difficult.
 The restaurant scene in the capital takes in all the regions of Spain and countries of the world and it isn't spoiled by the kind of tourist-focussed eateries that plague Barcelona.